Home Vancouver Monthly Calendar OCTOBER Events in Vancouver in 2022 Vancouver Halloween Events

 Halloween-Themed Movies & Theatre

-• FlyOver Canada at Halloween – Vancouver’s multi-dimensional flying experience film at Canada Place has a wonderful, family-friendly Halloween theme every day in October of 2022.
-In the show you get to fly with witches and it is suitable for all ages (i.e., in no way is it a horror film).
+• FlyOver Canada at Halloween – Vancouver’s multi-dimensional flying experience film at Canada Place has a wonderful, family-friendly Halloween theme from the start of October to the end of the month.
+In the show HowlOver Canada you get to fly with witches.
+It’s suitable for all ages (i.e. in no way is it a horror film.
+Minimum height requirements, however, do apply).

 Vancouver Mysteries